- Brand name

 - Fungal nail infection

-On very rare occasions, you or your child may find a little bit of white material remaining in the ear while using Ciproxin HC Ear Drops.
+On very rare occasions, you or your child may find a little bit of white material remaining in the ear while using Ciproxin HC.
 The formation of this white material may or may not be associated with symptoms such as ear discomfort, hearing disorder or ear pain.

-Tell your doctor immediately and stop using CIPROXIN HC Ear Drops at the first sign of a skin rash or any other sign of allergy (eg hives).
+Tell your doctor immediately and stop using Ciproxin HC at the first sign of an allergy.
+Symptoms of an allergy include:

 Do not feel alarmed by this list of possible side effects.
 You may not experience any of them.

-If your doctor tells you to stop using CIPROXIN HC Ear Drops or it has passed its expiry date, ask your pharmacist what to do with any that is left over.
+If your doctor tells you to stop using Ciproxin HC or it has passed its expiry date, ask your pharmacist what to do with any that is left over.